Why does the cost of pet insurance change at renewal?

 How much does pet insurance increase each year?

-With so many people buying pets during the coronavirus pandemic in 2020 the price of pets shot up.
-The price of a cat or dog will affect their insurance premium so it's likely the average pet insurance premium increased significantly this year.
+With so many people buying pets during the pandemic in 2020 the price of pets shot up.
+The price of a cat or dog will affect their insurance premium so it's likely the average pet insurance premium increased.

-And prices are likely to increase more steeply when your pet is older than 7 or 8.
+And prices are likely to increase more steeply when your pet is older than seven or eight.
 And for some breeds prices can start to increase at younger ages.

 What can I do when my pet insurance is up for renewal?

 You might come to the conclusion that the renewal price is fair, though higher, and you are happy to stick with your current insurer.
 In which case you might not want to take any action.

 Generally speaking, if your pet needed treatment for a serious injury or illness in the past, it can be worth sticking with your current provider.

 Most pet insurance policies do not provide cover for pre-existing conditions and a new insurer will most likely decline a claim if your pet already had the condition before the policy was taken out.

 All ManyPets vet fee policies cover conditions that ended at least two years ago and we have a policy that covers more recent pre-existing conditions.

 It's important to understand the cover you will get for an existing condition when you switch insurers so make sure you read the policy documents or speak to the company.